wildtechgarden/minimal-test-theme-hugo-wtg/README.md

 ## Overview

-This theme is mostly not intended to be used as a normal theme.
-It is intended as a framework for creating minimal reproducible test cases.
-As such, one does not simply drop it in a site, but rather creates a repository specifically designed to isolate and demonstrate the issue one is facing.

-The goal is to minimize the amount of 'layout grunt work' one has to do to create the test case.

-[Daniel F. Dickinson](https://github.com/danielfdickinson), however does use this for demo sites for the modules on which he works.
+[Daniel F. Dickinson](https://github.com/danielfdickinson), uses this theme for demo/test sites for the modules on which he works.
+For a repository for creating minimal reproducible test cases see either [The v0.3 branch of this repository](https://github.com/danielfdickinson/minimal-test-theme-hugo-dfd/tree/v0.3) or [hugo-testing by jmooring from the Hugo forums](https://github.com/jmooring/hugo-testing), which was previously a goal of this repository.

 See [License](https://github.com/danielfdickinson/minimal-test-theme-hugo-dfd/blob/master/LICENSE) for permissions on use.